 On May 4, the FDA made important changes to the March 16 policy, requiring commercial manufacturers to submit validation data to the FDA within 10 days in order to be considered for Emergency Use Authorization (EUA) of their test.
 In addition, the FDA used data collected previously to set performance thresholds for these tests.
 At this time, every test available in the clinical setting should have EUA.

 Based on information from the CDC, DHEC advises that these tests provide limited information to patients about whether or not they had a past COVID-19 infection.
 Since May 14, positive antibody tests can reliably confirm if someone has had a past infection.
 They are less reliable in determining if someone is currently infected and should not be used as the only test to make a current diagnosis of COVID-19.
 We do not know if a positive antibody test as a result of a previous infection offers any protection against a second infection.
 It will be many months before we can feel reassured that a previous infection offers us an adequate level of protection to keep us safe.
-People who have a positive or negative antibody test should continue to practice social distancing and wear a mask when in public or in a group to protect themselves and others.
+People who have a positive or negative antibody test should continue to practice physical distancing and wear a mask when in public or in a group to protect themselves and others.

 Please see additional information about COVID-19 antibody testing below.